davidtaylor6130/tech-evolution/README.md

  - During the first week I created a simple demo to make sure I wanted to go ahead with the game.
  - During the second week I implemented simple textures and created scripts that I could use again and again to make the game easy to scale up.
  - During the third week I create the parallax scrolling background to get the game feeling and looking nicer I also added this effect to the clouds too.
 I also implemented a achievement system.
- - During the fourth week I worked solely on the node artwork
+ - During the fourth week I worked solely on the node artwork.

  ## Future Plans
  I'm planning to: